MCCE2024/INENPT-G1-K8s/README.md

     path: helm-charts/api
 ```

-**Connection**: This repository provides the Helm charts and Kubernetes manifests that ArgoCD deploys.
+**Connection**: This repository provides the Kubernetes cluster and database that ArgoCD uses for application deployment.
+No Helm charts or manifests are stored here.

 ## 📊 Learning Objectives & Course Requirements